What are your life goals at 40?

 1. Love your parents and let them know

 My father past away last year.
 It was the end of a difficult relationship.
 He was a good man with a weakness: alcoholism.
 That led to a lot of pain for me.
-It also led me to make the mistake of not telling my father that I love him enough times.
+It also led me to make the regrettable mistake of not telling my dad often enough that I love him.

 My advice is to forgive your parents of mistakes they’ve made and let them know you love them.